Econonic Growth, Cycles and Policy

 The aggregate production function is then:

 is then a measure fo the efficiency of labor over time and relative to capital.
-It's a cath-all variable that includes levels of health, skill, education and technological knoweldge.
+It's a catch-all variable that includes levels of health, skill, education and technological knoweldge.

 However, the RBC model received several critiques: